MDY429/LeetCode_Practice/README.md

   21. 905 Sort Array By Parity
   22. 977 Squares of a Sorted Array
   23. 108 Convert Sorted Array to Binary Search Tree
+  24. 121 Best Time to Buy and Sell Stock

   Medium:
   1. 015 3Sum